mrtayguney/snapremote-server/README.md

 ### Configure in OrcaSlicer

-Go to `Preset Settings > Others > Post-processing Scripts` and add:
+Go to `Preset Settings > Others > Post-processing Scripts`, and add:

 #### macOS